pschaeflein/BlogArticles/Intro to JSON/article.md

 }
 ~~~

-Note that 75 is not the same as "75", which is a text string containing two digits.
+Note that 75 is not the same as "75"; the quotes would indicate the characters `7` and `5` rather than a number.

 Numbers are in decimal, and can contain a sign, decimal point, and exponent such as: